min2ha/ukwa-site/content/target/40069/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Val Bradley on Facebook (Green Party candidate for Carmarthen West and South Pembrokeshire)

 Val Bradley is the Green Party candidate for Carmarthen West and South Pembrokeshire at the 2016 National Assembly Election.